-If you must miss a class (e.g., for illness or a family emergency), please email your professor and the class scribe before class.
-The email should include the date and reason for your upcoming absence.
+If you must miss a class (e.g., for illness or a family emergency), please report your absence using the absence tool in Tuck's Session Master: https://session-master.tuck.dartmouth.edu/planned-absence.
+The tool will ask you for the date and reason for your absence.
 In accordance with Tuck's Honor Principle, you are expected to provide forthright, timely, complete, and accurate information about why you need to miss class.
 If you miss a class, you are responsible for knowing the material covered in that class.
 It is Tuck's policy that missing a class for recruiting activities is not considered an excused absence.
-You are responsible for working with recruiters and career services to avoid these disruptions.